GFW4Fun/x-ui-pro/README.md

 **SSL Support** (yourdomain.com, *.yourdomain.com)

-**For new subdomain, just add a new record A,AAAA[IP] in domain dns management! no need to reinstall the panel!**
+**For add new subdomain, just add a new record A,AAAA[IP] in domain dns management! no need to reinstall the panel!**
 </details>
 <details><summary>Installation arguments</summary>